datacentricdesign/iob22/assignments/05-covid-dashboard/step5.md

 }
 ```

-The data regarding the new COVID cases is part of the `/summary` API together with the details of each country.
+The data regarding the new COVID cases, together with each country's details, is part of the `/summary` API.
 The new COVID cases are located at the key `Global`.
-This is an opportunity to see how to loop through a Python dictionary.
+It is an opportunity to see how to loop through a Python dictionary.
 In the following example, we see the construction `for key in json_data["Global"]`.
 It means we loop through all the keys as part of the nested Python dictionary 'Global'.
 It gives us the ability to filter keys that start with 'New', including 'NewConfirmed', 'NewDeaths' and 'NewRecovered'.

 The function `serve_summary_new()` looks as follows: